Addiction Treatment and Rehab for Veterans

 - Increased arousal and reactivity.
 This can include irritability or anger, engaging in dangerous behaviors, hypervigilance, heightened startle response, concentration problems, and sleeping difficulties.

-Veterans may use substances in an attempt to alleviate their PTSD symptoms.
-Drugs and alcohol may serve as a distraction or a way of avoiding intrusive thoughts, memories, or nightmares of a previous trauma.4,9 While this behavior may ease short-term pain and discomfort, over time drug and alcohol use can actually intensify symptoms of PTSD.
-Drug and alcohol use can increase negative feelings and sleeping problems and make it more difficult to work through trauma in treatment.
+Veterans may use drugs or alcohol in an attempt to alleviate their PTSD symptoms.
+Substance misuse may serve as a distraction or a way of avoiding intrusive thoughts, memories, or nightmares of a previous trauma.5,9 While this behavior may ease short-term pain and discomfort, over time drug and alcohol use can intensify symptoms of PTSD.
+Substance misuse can increase negative feelings and sleeping problems and make it more difficult to work through trauma in treatment.

 Trying to quit drugs and alcohol while experiencing symptoms of PTSD can be difficult.
-Fortunately, treatment programs are available that specialize in treating people with dual diagnosis disorders.
+Fortunately, treatment programs or centers are available that specialize in helping people with dual diagnosis disorders.
 These programs work to simultaneously treat concurrent disorders which can aid in long-term recovery.

-Prescription drug abuse is rampant among veteran and active service members.2 Members of the armed forces may turn to prescription drugs to cope with their experiences during deployment, including symptoms of PTSD.
-They may also begin to abuse them after getting prescriptions for injury-related pain.10 According to the VA, 50–60% of service members returning from deployment experience chronic pain.11
+Prescription drug misuse is common among veteran and active service members.3 Members of the armed forces may turn to prescription drugs to cope with their experiences during deployment, including symptoms of PTSD.
+They may also begin to misuse them after obtaining prescriptions for injury-related pain.10 According to United States Department of Veterans Affairs (VA), 50–60% of service members returning from deployment experience chronic pain.11

 Veterans are also at risk for suffering from emotional issues like depression, anxiety, and PTSD.
-Because of the stigma associated with seeking mental health treatment, many veterans are more likely to seek help for their chronic pain, during which they are likely to receive prescriptions for potent, addictive painkillers.
-Veterans who take opioid medications for pain and also experience emotional issues like PTSD are more vulnerable to developing addictions to these drugs.
+Because of the stigma associated with seeking mental health treatment, some veterans are more likely to seek help for their chronic pain, during which they are likely to receive prescriptions for potent, addictive painkillers.
+Veterans who take opioid medications for pain, and experience emotional issues like PTSD, are more vulnerable to developing addictions to these drugs.

-Consistent use of opioid medications can quickly lead to the development of physical dependence, a condition in which the user goes into withdrawal when they either cut back or stop using the drug.3 Tolerance also tends to develop quickly, and the veteran may find themselves turning to higher doses to achieve the relief they’re seeking.
+Consistent use of opioid medications can quickly lead to the development of physical dependence, a condition in which the individual experiences withdrawal symptoms when they either cut back or stop using the drug.2 Tolerance also tends to develop quickly, and the veteran may find they are turning to higher doses to achieve the relief they’re seeking.
 These two phenomena may contribute to a developing addiction.

 The VA is currently working to combat the prescription drug problem among service members.
 In 2010, the VA issued guidelines on prescribing medications, which helped decrease the number of opioid prescriptions given to veterans.11 The VA also developed the Integrative Health Coordinating Center (IHCC), which encourages alternative treatments for chronic pain, such as yoga and acupuncture.